What you need to know about life insurance taxation in New Zealand

 Discover the tax implications of life insurance in New Zealand: taxable payouts, deductible premiums, and GST considerations.

 Navigating the tax implications of any life insurance policy can be overwhelming.
-This article aims to help individuals intending to purchase life insurance be better equipped to make informed decisions and assess the potential impact of taxation on their policy.
+This article aims to help individuals intending to purchase personal or family life insurance be better equipped to make informed decisions and assess the potential impact of taxation on their policy.
 We’ll give you an overview of the tax laws relating to life insurance, including whether payouts and premiums are taxable, and how GST applies.
 This article is of a general nature and is not to be taken as tax advice.
 If you are making a financial decision from this information, please consult with your accountant or tax specialist before doing so.

 Learn more about different types of insurance from a licenced financial adviser and see what's best for your circumstances.